HR Talks with IT Leaders ep. 7: Dimitar Karaivanov on authentic leadership, radical transparency, and successful project management

-HR Talks with IT leaders is a campaign organized in collaboration between BICA Services and the Recursive, one of the most prominent media providers in the Bulgarian market.
-Our goal is to give more visibility to the knowledge of how great tech teams are built.
-We meet with accomplished entrepreneurs and managers who share their personal experience and what’s their approach to leadership, communication, hiring, talent development, and much more.
+HR Talks with IT leaders is a campaign organized by Bica and our goal is to give more visibility to the knowledge of how great tech teams are built.
+Every week, we will meet with accomplished entrepreneurs and managers who will share their personal experience and what’s their approach to leadership, communication, hiring, talent development and much more.

 What’s the number one lesson about leadership you learned over the years with Kanbanize?

 You have to be authentic and make no compromises with your true self.
 Because if you make too many compromises, in the end, you will feel miserable and this will reflect on the whole organization.

 What are actually the components of authentic leadership?

 You start with a very honest look in the mirror in order to get a clear view of what you’re good at and what you are bad at.
 If you’re good at conceptualization and not so good at execution like I am, you should not be afraid to admit that.
 Another component is that you need a balanced process about other people’s opinions — you have to be genuinely curious about what they have to say — yet, this doesn’t mean you have to take them into account every time.
 It means that simply you’re curious about what others have to offer and not living in your own box thinking you’re the best in everything.

 Then, there is this moral perspective good leaders usually have and which makes them charismatic.
 If you’re trying to motivate people with how much money or what monetary success they will get, this only works in a fraction of the cases — there has to be something of a higher moral stance for everybody.
 And again, you have to be truly honest about your feelings and your actions.
 In his book Principles, Ray Dalio talks about radical transparency.
 The more of that you have, the more of an authentic leader you can be.
 This is what I try to teach people I work with and improve myself towards as well.